 To illustrate my point, the sourdough starter that I have right now is over seven years old.
 I left it in the fridge this past year for close to six months.
 It was in the back of the fridge and we were super busy.
 I wasn’t baking, it was in the summertime and then fall came and I was working on my new book.
 Finally in the fall I decided “I’ve got some time and I want to bake some bread, so I pulled out my sourdough starter from way in the back of the fridge (you know, where things go to die) and it had a very, very dark layer on it, which is the alcohol that occurs when the culture is running out of food.

 And then it had like this gray, I don’t even know how to explain it.
-It was not mold, but like a gray-black sludge layer beneath that, which I mean, I was like, I was so mad I almost cried.
+It was not mold, but like a gray-black sludge layer and I might have cried a little.
 I was so mad at myself that I had this thing for almost seven years that I just neglected and ruined.